2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 13. San Francisco 49ers: CeeDee Lamb, WR, Oklahoma

-The Niners could go either offense or defense here, but I think Lamb would be too good of a pick to pass up on.
+The 49ers could go either offense or defense here, but I think Lamb would be too good of a player to pass up.
 Jeudy was considered to be the top WR off the board, but as we get closer to draft day, Lamb is closing the gap.

-Betting Tip: Via the William Hill Sportsbook Lamb is +100 over 12.5
+Betting Tip: Via the William Hill Sportsbook, Lamb is +100 to go over pick 12.5.

 14. Tampa Bay Buccaneers: Josh Jones, OT, Houston